 Day 1:

-1. The Nageswara temple: A sizably big temple dedicated to the Snake king Adishesha who is believed to have offered his prayers to Lord Shiva here.
-An interesting part in this vast 1000years old temple premise is the kalyana mantap.
-The Cholas have sculpted this stone structure in the form of a chariot being drawn by life sized elephants and horses with the suspension technique.
+The Nageswara temple: A sizable temple dedicated to the Snake king Adishesha, who is believed to have offered his prayers to Lord Shiva here.
+An interesting part of this vast 1000-year-old temple premise is the kalyana mantap.
+The Cholas have sculpted this stone structure in the form of a chariot being drawn by life-sized elephants and horses with the suspension technique.

 The Kalyana mantapa at Nageswaram kovil

 2. Sarangampani: We reached this temple that follows the Vaishnavism cult after wading through a flooded road.
-Notable contributions have been made by Cholas, Vijayanagar, Madurai Nayaks etc. to the overall architecture of this temple.
+Notable contributions have been made by the Cholas, Vijayanagar, Madurai Nayaks, etc., to the overall architecture of this temple.
 A temple tank is located on the western side of this temple.

 The Rajagopuram at the Sarangampani Kovil